mjoblin/vibinui/README_DEV.md

 or from the streamer being interacted with in person.** This is considered a feature.

 One exception is changes made to the media on the NAS, which are not announced over the WebSocket.
-To get those updates, a Vibin UI needs to request a refresh of its Album/Track/Artist data (which can be done from the Settings screen).
+To get those updates, a Vibin UI instance needs to request a refresh of its Album/Track/Artist data (which can be done from the Settings screen).

 ### WebSocket messages

 The UI receives most of its runtime information over a persistent WebSocket connection to the backend.
-These messages are used to make updates to application state (Redux).
+These messages are used to make updates to application state (Redux), which then drives UI updates.

-When the UI's WebSocket connection is established, **the back-end will send a batch of messages** (one each of most types) so the UI will know the current state of everything.

-Subsequent messages of a given type are usually being sent because something has **changed** (e.g. a Playlist Entry was added; a new Stored Playlist was created, a Track was favorited, etc).

-WebSocket messages usually describe **the entire state of the data the message represents**.
-For example, the `Favorites` message always lists all Favorites, not just the latest _change_ to the Favorites.
-This means the UI can always rely on a message providing all the information it needs, at the expense of larger messages (and not necessarily knowing exactly what has changed, just that a change has occurred).

 > *NOTE:* To see all the messages, open the developer tools in a new browser tab and load the
-> application.
-The Network tab's WS (WebSocket) filter can then be used to view all incoming
+> Vibin application.
+The Network tab's WebSocket filter can then be used to view all incoming
 > messages.

+When the UI's WebSocket connection is first established, **the back-end will send a batch of messages** (one each of most types) so the UI will know the current state of everything.

+From that point on, subsequent messages of a given type are usually being sent only because something has **changed** (e.g. a Playlist Entry was added; a new Stored Playlist was created, a Track was favorited, etc).

+However, even though messages are usually being sent because something has _changed_, the message itself will usually describe **the entire state of the data the message represents**.
+For example, the `Favorites` message always describes _all_ Favorites, not just the latest _change_ to the Favorites.
+This means the UI can always rely on a message providing all the information it needs, at the expense of larger messages -- and not necessarily knowing exactly what has changed (just that a change has occurred).

 #### Example message